MirjamC/xml-workshop/_sources/1_introduction_python.md

 	to_do = "Work!"

 ```
-It we would now print the contents of the variable *to_do* we would get:
+If we would now print the contents of the variable *to_do* we would get:
 ```{code-cell} Python
 print(to_do)
 ```

 ### Packages